aldovilardy/GaussJordan/README.md

 # GaussJordan
-An old collegue program to resolve ecuations using the Gauss Jordan method.
+An old college program to resolve ecuations using the Gauss Jordan method.